Tipser/slate/source/includes/_tipser-script.md

 ## Quick start
-This quick guide explains how to intialize and render Tipser Elements Script on your page.
+This quick guide explains how to initialize and render Tipser Elements Script on your page.
 It requires you to have a publisher account created in order to get the `posId`, as well as have some collections created in your shop <a href="https://app.tipser.com/" target="_blank">here</a>.

 If you're all set up, follow these three steps to install Tipser Elements on your site!